WellSpaceApp/WellSpace/PRIVACY_POLICY.md

 WellSpace is a free student wellness web application designed for high school students and teachers in Canada.
 This Privacy Policy explains what personal information WellSpace collects, how it is used, who can access it, and how it is protected.

 WellSpace is committed to collecting only the minimum information necessary to operate the platform.
 Student data is private by default and is never shared without the explicit, informed consent of the student.

+This Privacy Policy should be read together with our [Cookie Policy], which explains in detail the specific cookies WellSpace uses and how to manage them.

 ---